Understanding Federal Wage Determinations

 Rate for a power equipment operator on a Crane is $2208 per hour

-Wage Determination Rates
+Understanding Wage and Fringe Rates

 wage determination rate modifiers